 She was distressed by the lack of understanding present in the legislative and public discussion of cancer and toxic chemicals, particularly in the conversation that has recently exploded around toxic PFAS chemicals.
 These slippery “forever chemicals” don’t break down in the environment, are widely used for their nonstick properties, and are associated with endocrine disruption, some cancers, and reproductive and developmental problems.

 “Everybody is saying PFAS causes this and causes that, is associated with this and with that, and I don’t think people really understand epidemiology.
 I wanted to make the conversation more academic.”

 So she read up.
 And after digging deep into the medical studies to fully understand what we know about PFAS, she got to work sharing what she learned.

 A lively communicator as well as a rigorous researcher, Chottiner knows how to share medical information in a memorable way.
-To drive home a point about the underappreciated effects of PFAS on reproductive health, she makes it personal: “I told this nice legislator ‘your grandchildren might have little penises.’
-He’s never going to forget that!”
-Expressed less effectively, the critical point might have been forgotten as a laundry list of bad stuff, like the speedy legal disclaimer rattled off at the end of a pharmaceutical ad.
+To drive home a point about the underappreciated effects of PFAS on reproductive health, she makes it personal by connecting these issues to lawmakers' own families and lived experiences.
+This personal touch drives home important facts that might otherwise be lost in a laundry list of bad stuff, like the speedy legal disclaimer rattled off at the end of a pharmaceutical ad.